jdrouet/jdrouet.github.io/content/posts/202503311500-search-engine-part-4.md

 }
 ```

+**Key Points:**
+- Flexible query language supporting complex boolean expressions
+- Typed filters for different data types
+- Optional attribute targeting for conditions
+- Composable expressions using AND/OR operators

 ### Filter Definition

-The tag and boolean filters should be fairly simple: the entry matches the expected term or not.
-Giving us the following simple filters.
+The tag and boolean filters are straightforward: an entry either matches the expected term or it doesn't.
+This leads to the following simple filter implementations:

 ```rust
 enum BooleanFilter {